Jung as a Boundary Protocol: Non-Retroactive Accountability When Meaning Is Committed

 Ghost Drift

-A protocol-induced transition from non-committing outputs to boundary-committed outputs: a claim becomes actionable only when BP_commit exists and the response binds to BP_commit via Response_commit and an auditable ledger chain, preserving non-retroactive accountability under repudiation.
+A structural transition from non-committing outputs to boundary-committed outputs: a claim becomes actionable only when a committed boundary reference exists and is linked to the decision artifact, preserving non-retroactive accountability under repudiation.

 Boundary Packet (BP)

-A committed boundary specification BP whose BP_commit fixes: (i) scope constraints, (ii) assumptions, (iii) PASS/FAIL rule and checkset, and (iv) responsibility-trigger conditions.
-Without BP_commit, the protocol treats the output as non-actionable for non-retroactive accountability.
+A committed specification that fixes: (i) scope constraints, (ii) assumptions, (iii) verification rules, and (iv) responsibility triggers.
+Without a committed boundary, the output is treated as non-actionable.

 Non-retroactive evaluation

-A protocol in which claims are actionable only when BP_commit and Response_commit exist and are linked by an append-only ledger chain; repudiation must be expressed as a committed RP (bounded or unbounded), preventing retroactive rewriting while preserving explicit responsibility under disagreement.
+A concept in which claims are actionable only when boundary commitments and decision artifacts are linked by a temporal record; repudiation must be expressed as either a bounded rebuttal (with an alternative boundary) or a boundary-free objection (logged), preventing retroactive rewriting.